 Is there a minimum redraw amount?

-There is no minimum redraw amount if you access your redraw from online banking.
-If you redraw in branch a $200 minimum redraw amount applies.
+There is no minimum redraw amount if you do it via online banking.
+If you redraw in-branch, however, a $200 minimum applies.

 Is there a maximum redraw amount?

-There’s no maximum redraw amount as long as you have clear and available advance funds in your personal loan account.
+There’s no maximum redraw amount as long as you have sufficient available funds in your personal loan account.

 How do I know how much I can redraw without putting my account into arrears?

-• Check the due date of your next loan repayment.
+• Checking the due date of your next loan repayment.

-• Ensure there’s enough money in your home loan account to cover your next repayment.
+• Ensuring there’s enough money in your personal loan account to cover your next repayment.

-• Schedule an additional repayment if there won’t be enough money to cover your next repayment.
+• Scheduling an additional repayment if there won’t be enough money to cover your next repayment.

-Please note, we process repayments the evening of the day they are due so funds will still display in your account the day your loan repayment is due.
-If your repayment is due that day, online banking shows your next repayment date.
+Please note, we process repayments in the evening of the day they are due, so funds will still display in your account for most of that day.
+If you check online banking on the day a repayment is due, your next repayment date will be shown.

 If you are unsure about your repayments and available redraw balance, please call us or visit your local branch to discuss.